 This pickle scooter featuring the Heinz Company pickle served as a giveaway or advertising piece to promote the Heinz brand.

 Kerry political pin featuring the Heinz pickle with the words, “It’s a ‘Burgh Thing.”
 Kerry married the late Senator John Heinz’s widow Teresa Heinz.

 Heinz Pickle Sizer

 Salesman’s pickle sizing sample case, c.
 1900.

 Uniformity was important to H.J.
 Heinz, whether it was his impeccably dressed salesmen, called travelers, or the pickles they sold to the local grocer.
 Salesmen used items like this pickle sizer to help the grocer generate the most profits from the Heinz products he purchased.
 The sizer illustrated the variety of Heinz pickles that could be purchased by the grocer.
 Because Heinz regulated the size of the pickles in barrels and jars, the salesmen could tell grocers exactly how many pickles were in each and accurately calculate the profits.
 Heinz’s competitors packed in bulk, so the grocers never knew what they had to sell until opening the container.

 Gift of the H. J. Heinz Company

 Like other manufacturers and merchants in the late 1800s, H. J. Heinz distributed trade cards to promote his products.
 With innovations in color printing, these small cards could be produced inexpensively.
 The front side boasted brightly colored illustrations, often of adorable, healthy children to convey the idea that Heinz foods promoted health and well-being.
 In the late 1800s, collecting trade cards such as these became a craze among young women.

-Pickle artifacts compiled by Sarah Reck, web and social media content manager at the Heinz History Center.
+Pickle artifacts compiled by Sarah Reck, Senior Digital Marketing Manager at the Heinz History Center.